FAQs

 16) Speaking of, what is my confidentiality?

 This is determined by several factors including if I take your insurance, you are a minor, and if you pose any safety threats.
 In general, what you say in session stays in session.
 There are a few exceptions.
 I am able to consult with your other care teams (for example, your primary care doctor) regarding your treatment.
 If you are seeing me through PacificSource, you have agreed to sharing of information to them for billing and treatment purposes.
 In cases where there is concern regarding child/elder/dependent abuse or suicidal/homicidal intent, I can break confidentiality to ensure your safety and may contact a support person (parent, partner, etc.) or police/CAHOOTS.
 However, I cannot release or discuss information with anyone else without your consent.
 In the event you want information to be shared, you complete an ROI (Release of Information) granting permission.
-In psychological testing cases, multiple ROI's are needed for parents, significant others, teacher, etc.
+In psychological testing cases, multiple ROI's are needed for parents, significant others, teacher, etc. PLEASE SEE ONLINE PRIVACY PRACTICES PAGE

 17) Where are you?
 I'm on Zoom and you haven't started the meeting yet.